Personal preference is a lot more than “I know what I like.” It embraces a wide range of emotions and has even encouraged scientific study.

 The meaning of life embraces what we like as well as how others express their likes.
 And there are three especially visible forms of personal preference that we can observe:

 – Avarice – “I want more.”

 – Schadenfreude – “I don’t want you to have it!”

 Consider a few personal preference items that seem to fit neatly into one or another category.

 It’s so popular to celebrate another’s misfortune or misdeeds that there’s practically an industry of poking fun.
-Consider a few examples:
+For example:

 Personal preference taken to an extreme is clearly a social evil if not a “deadly sin.”
-Should modern societies do anything to discourage excesses in personal preference, or can we rely on conscience and human interaction to moderate the ills?
+Therefore, should modern societies do anything to discourage excesses in personal preference?
+Or can we rely on conscience and human interaction to moderate the ills?

 Drawing Credit: pulliver, on openclipart.org